evcxr/evcxr/evcxr_jupyter/README.md

 ## Usage notes

-* Functions, structs etc need to all be declared pub, otherwise they can't be referenced from later cells.
 * To see what variables you've got defined, type ":vars".
 * Don't ask Jupyter to "interrupt kernel", it won't work.
 Rust threads can't be interrupted.
-* If your code panics, any non-copy variables referenced by the code being run will be lost.
-Variables with Copy types and variables not referenced by the code are preserved.
+* If your code panics, all variables will be lost.
+You can optionally run `:preserve_vars_on_panic 1` to turn on preservation of variables.
+However note that this will slow down compilation.
+Also, only variables that either are not referenced by the code being run, or are Copy will be preserved.
 * If your code segfaults (e.g. due to buggy unsafe code), aborts, exits etc, the process in which the code runs will be restarted.
 All variables will be lost.

 ## Custom output

 The last expression in a cell gets printed.
 By default, we'll use the debug